osohq/oso/new-docs/content/any/project/design-principles.md

 ---
 title: Design Principles
+aliases:
+    - ../more/design-principles.html
 ---

 # Design Principles

-oso helps developers build authorization into their applications.
+Oso helps developers build authorization into their applications.
 Authorization typically starts simple – perhaps a few `if` statements in your code – but can grow complex as you add: